Dogs in Wilderness

 While your husky might be truly content in winter, dogs with short legs and thin fur will struggle in cold conditions and deep snow.
+Frostbite, hypothermia, and poisoning from antifreeze or de-icer leaks in parking lots and at trailheads are all winter care and safety concerns for dogs.
 Conversely, black dogs, thick-bodied dogs and dogs with thick fur are more prone to heat exhaustion in hot temperatures.
 Dogs don't sweat like people do, and can overheat quickly.
 They pant to regulate body temperature, so closely monitor your dog in hot conditions for excessive panting, weakness, discomfort, and other signs of stress.
 Consider leaving your dog at home if you plan to travel in areas with extreme temperatures, or take pre-cautions to warm (ex. coat and booties, extra calories) or cool (ex. cooling collar, frequent breaks, swimming) your dog.
 When recreating in wilderness during hunting season (this varies by state), put an orange vest on your dog, as they can easily be mistaken for coyotes or other small game.

 A dog's natural instinct is to bark at and chase anything that runs.
 Dogs that chase deer and other wildlife can kill, injure or exhaust these animal for whom wilderness is home.
 Conversely, if cornered, bears, porcupines, raccoons, wolverines and other predators can kill or severely injure your dog.
 If your dog has a strong prey, leave your dog at home or leash your dog when near wildlife.
 If your dog barks constantly, leave your dog at home so you don't disrupt wildlife and other visitors.
 In bear and mountain lion country, keep your dog close to you at all times.
 Do not allow your dog to be unleashed out in front of you, as it could bring a bear or lion back to you.
 Keep your dog in your tent or leashed very near you at night.
 Predators, such as coyote packs, can kill even large dogs by luring a free-roaming dog away from camp.